 - Cover may not be as extensive as standalone travel insurance policies, e.g. some credit card policies cap cover for overseas emergency medical expenses at $500,000.

-7 things to look out for when comparing credit cards with travel insurance
+What to look out for when comparing credit cards with travel insurance

 1. Credit cards with free travel insurance tend to have higher annual fees and interest rates